 Coordinated Care Initiative

-In January 2012, Governor Brown announced his Coordinated Care Initiative (CCI) to enhance health outcomes and beneficiary satisfaction for low-income seniors and persons with disabilities, while achieving substantial savings from rebalancing service delivery away from institutional care and into the home and community.
-Working in partnership with the Legislature and stakeholders, the Governor enacted the CCI though SB 1008 (Chapter 33, Statutes of 2012) and SB 1036 (Chapter 45, Statutes of 2012).
+In January 2012, Governor Brown announced his CCI, with the goals of enhancing health outcomes and beneficiary satisfaction for low-income seniors and persons with disabilities (SPDs), while achieving substantial savings from rebalancing service delivery away from institutional care and into the home and community.
+Working in partnership with the Legislature and stakeholders, the Governor enacted the CCI though SB 1008 and SB 1036.

 The three major components of the CCI addressed in this report are:

-A three-year demonstration proposal for dual eligible Medi-Cal and Medicare beneficiaries to combine the full continuum of acute, primary, institutional, and home- and community-based services into a single benefit package, delivered through an organized service delivery system.
+A three-year demonstration project (Demonstration) for dual eligible Medi-Cal and Medicare beneficiaries to combine the full continuum of acute, primary, institutional, and home- and community-based services (HCBS) into a single benefit package, delivered through an organized service delivery system.

 Mandatory Medi-Cal managed care enrollment for dual eligible beneficiaries.

-The inclusion of Long-Term Services and Supports (LTSS) as Medi-Cal managed care benefits for SPD beneficiaries who are eligible for Medi-Cal only, and for SPD beneficiaries eligible for both Medicare and Medi-Cal (dual-eligibles).
+The inclusion of long-term services and supports (LTSS) as Medi-Cal managed care benefits for SPD beneficiaries who are eligible for Medi-Cal only, and for SPD beneficiaries eligible for both Medicare and Medi-Cal (dual eligibles).

-The CCI is effective in eight counties beginning as early as March 2013, although SB 1008 expresses the intent that these provisions be implemented statewide within three years of initial implementation.
+The CCI is effective in eight counties beginning as early as March 1, 2013, pending federal approval.
+SB 1008 also expresses the intent that these provisions be implemented statewide within three years of initial implementation.
 The eight counties for 2013 implementation are: Alameda, Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, and Santa Clara.

-Dual-eligible and Medi-Cal-only SPDs are among the state’s highest-need populations.
+Dual eligible and Medi-Cal-only SPDs are among the state’s highest-need populations.
 They tend to have many chronic health conditions and need a complex range of services from many providers.
-This fragmentation leads to beneficiary confusion, poor care coordination, inappropriate utilization and unnecessary costs.
+Because programmatic and financial responsibilities currently reside in multiple areas, the current system is fragmented and difficult to navigate.
+This fragmentation leads to beneficiary confusion, poor care coordination, inappropriate utilization, and unnecessary costs.

 The CCI includes the following goals, as specified in SB 1008:

-Coordinate Medi-Cal and Medicare benefits across health care settings and improve the continuity of care across acute care, long-term care, behavioral health, including mental health and substance use disorder services, and home- and community-based services settings using a person-centered approach.
+Coordinate Medi-Cal and Medicare benefits across health care settings and improve the continuity of care across acute care, long-term care, behavioral health, including mental health and substance use disorder services, and HCBS settings using a person-centered approach.

 Coordinate access to acute and long-term care services for dual eligible beneficiaries.